MihirVallala/todo-list-app/README.md

 # todo-list-app
 # 📝 To-Do List App

-A simple and responsive To-Do List web application that helps users manage their daily tasks efficiently.
-Built using **HTML, CSS, and JavaScript**.
+A simple and responsive To-Do List web application that helps users manage their daily tasks efficiently.Built using **HTML, CSS, and JavaScript**.

 ## 🚀 Live Demo
 [Click here to use the app](https://yourusername.github.io/todo-list-app/)